MCmoderSD/OpenAI-Utility/README.md

 ## Description
-This is a Java Utility for the OpenAI API Services. <br>
-It uses the [OpenAI Library](https://github.com/TheoKanning/openai-java) from [TheoKanning](https://github.com/TheoKanning/) which is sadly not maintained anymore. <br>
-The goal of this Utility is to provide a straightforward way to interact with the OpenAI API Services. <br>
+This **Java Utility** provides seamless integration with **OpenAI API Services**, offering a straightforward approach to interact with various OpenAI features.

-Currently, it supports the Chat, Image, Speech and Transcription API services. <br>
+The utility leverages the [OpenAI Library](https://github.com/TheoKanning/openai-java) by [Theo Kanning](https://github.com/TheoKanning/).
+While this library is no longer actively maintained, this utility extends its functionality to ensure compatibility with the latest OpenAI services.

+### Supported Features:
+- **Chat API**: Generate conversational responses with advanced models.
+- **Image API**: Create stunning visuals using OpenAI's image generation tools.
+- **Speech API**: Convert text to speech with customizable voices and formats.
+- **Transcription API**: Accurately transcribe audio files with support for multiple languages.

+This utility simplifies complex interactions, making it easier than ever to harness the power of OpenAI in your Java projects.

 ## Usage